 - Smoky Sweet Potato and Black Bean Chili

-- 1 green onion, white and light green section, finely chopped (or 1 finely chopped shallot)
+- 1 green onion, white and light green sections, finely chopped

 - 2 garlic cloves, thinly sliced

 - 1 small fresh red chili, finely chopped or 1/2- 1 teaspoon crushed red chili flakes

 - 2 tablespoons (30 ml) red wine vinegar

 - ⅓ cup (20 g) Italian flat leaf parsley, chopped

 - ⅓ cup (20 g) fresh cilantro, chopped

 - ¼ cup (60 ml) extra-virgin olive oil